Apple Event 2022: iPhone 14, Apple Watch Series 8 And What To Expect

 All the Apple iPhone 14 models, however, will have the Lightning Port instead of the USB-C. In any case, it would be the last in the range to have this system.

-As for the price, it is expected that the starting price of Pro models could be around USD 899 (RM 4,035) while that of the regular models could be USD 799 (RM 3,586).
+As for the price, it is expected that the starting price of Pro models could be around USD 899 while that of the regular models could be USD 799.
 Pre-orders for the new iPhone are expected to begin on September 9.

 Apple Watch Series 8